awsdocs/amazon-vpc-network-administrator-guide/doc_source/Introduction.md

 To configure the AWS VPN CloudHub, use the Amazon VPC console to create multiple customer gateways, each with the public IP address of the gateway\.
 You must use a unique Border Gateway Protocol \(BGP\) Autonomous System Number \(ASN\) for each\.
 Then create a VPN connection from each customer gateway to a common virtual private gateway\.
 Use the instructions that follow to configure each customer gateway to connect to the virtual private gateway\.

 To enable instances in your VPC to reach the virtual private gateway \(and then your customer gateways\), you must configure routes in your VPC routing tables\.
-For complete instructions, see [VPN Connections](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html) in the *Amazon VPC User Guide*\.
+For complete instructions, see [VPN Connections](https://docs.aws.amazon.com/vpn/latest/s2svpn/vpn-connections.html) in the *AWS Site\-to\-Site VPN User Guide*\.
 For AWS VPN CloudHub, you can configure an aggregate route in your VPC routing table \(for example, 10\.0\.0\.0/16\)\.
 Use more specific prefixes between customer gateways and the virtual private gateway\.

 ## Configuring Multiple VPN Connections to Your VPC<a name="MultipleVPNConnections"></a>